Einhornhool/100-days-of-code/r1-log.md

 ### R1D41
 Finally finished the weather app.
 Pretty happy about it.
 Managed to change background images depending on weather and found bug all by myself.

+### R1D42
+Started the Wikipedia Viewer for freeCodeCamp.
+It's been a lot of reading the documentation today.
+I want to try to do this all by myself this time, so I'll have to understand everything.